-Curo Places Ltd has provided an arm's length facility of up to £50m to Curo Enterprise Ltd. The funding facility is available for up to 10 years from 2022.
-The interest rate on the loan was 2.25% above SONIA rate until 25^{th} November 2022 and thereafter no interest has been charged.
-As at 31 March 2023, Curo Enterprise Ltd had drawn down £7.2m (2022: £40.1m) of the loan facility.
+Curo Places Ltd has provided an arm's length facility of up to £25m to Curo Enterprise Ltd. The funding facility is available for up to 10 years from March 2024.
+The interest rate on this loan has been temporarily wavered.
+As at 31 March 2024, Curo Enterprise Ltd had drawn down $\pm 9.7m$ (2023: $\pm 7.2m$) of the loan facility.

-Curo Places Ltd has provided a loan facility of £40m to Curo Market Rented Services Ltd, £1.1m to Mulberry Park Community Benefit Society and £1m to Curo Finance Ltd. All four inter-company loan facilities are repayable on demand.
+Curo Places Ltd has provided a loan facility of £35m to Curo Market Rented Services Ltd, £1.1m to Mulberry Park Community Benefit Society and £1m to Curo Finance Ltd. All four intercompany loan facilities are repayable on demand.

-Curo Places Ltd. lease 186 market rental properties to Curo Market Rented Services Ltd. on 7 year leases.
+Curo Places Ltd. lease 185 market rental properties to Curo Market Rented Services Ltd. on 7 year leases.